stefankochev/soa-labs/README.md

 docker-compose up -d postgres-db
 ```

 The database is now available on localhost:5432.
-This is configured in the src/.env file.
+This is configured in the .env file.

 We need a virtual environment.
 We can create one with the command:
 ```